 'ROSE OBEDIENT PLANT'.
 Large, rose, inch-long snapdragon-like flowers in dense 10" spikes in summer.
 Hardy perennial to 2 feet, with narrow leaves.
 E. U.S. Zone 4.
 Easily grown hardy florist material.

 PHYTOLACCACEAE.
 About 25 species ranging from herbs to trees.
 Grown for ornament, food and medicine.
 Easily grown in most soils.
 Seed long-lived (40 years or more), and may germinate readily; some need cold treatment.
 An interesting and often bizarre genus, one species was alleged to generate a strong electric charge.
 The young shoots of several are eaten, though mature leaves and roots are poisonous.
 Previous recommendations of boiling in 2 waters were overcautious—P. americana has been grown as a commercial vegetable near Philadelphia for 200 years.
 As one fellow wrote—"Anyone who says you should boil poke should be required to boil their asparagus!"
 Sieve-tubes with P-type plastids.

 —Phytolacca acinosa.
 (25) PHYO-2.
 Packet: $2.50

 Click for photo »

 'HIMALAYAN POKEBERRY'.
 Long racemes of white flowers followed by long columns of shining black berries.
 Hardy perennial to 3 - 5 feet, with large leaves up to 10" long which provide autumn color.
 Himalayas to 9,000 feet, through China and Japan.
 Zone 6.
 The young leaves, cooked well in several changes of water are eaten in India.
 The root is used medicinally, and in ancient China were used by sorcerers.
-May be synonymous with P. esculenta.
+Aged seed germinates in 2 - 6 weeks.

 —Phytolacca americana.
 (100) PHYO-4.
 Packet: $2.50